awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-batch-transform.md

 For each of the following steps, paste the code in a cell in the Jupyter notebook you created in [Step 3: Create a Jupyter Notebook](ex1-prepare.md) and run the cell\.

-1. Name the batch transform job and specify where the input data \(the test dataset\) is stored and where to store the job;s output\.
+1. Name the batch transform job and specify where the input data \(the test dataset\) is stored and where to store the job's output\.

    ```
    batch_job_name = 'xgboost-mnist-batch' + strftime("%Y-%m-%d-%H-%M-%S", gmtime())